 A really fresh, light, healthy side dish.
 Greek yogurt, cilantro and cucumber are just a few flavors that flash through this tasty nutty quinoa dish.
 Serve this colorful dish alongside a grilled spicy chicken breast or fish as a main meal!

 For Ebby's and my Bloggy Day last month, I wanted to make at least one thing that I wouldn't typically make.
 This recipe caught my eye because it is packed with foods I love, tons of veggies and quinoa.
 Curry, however, is hit or miss with me.
 With some dishes, I love it, and with others, it's just ok.
 This turned out to be a really fresh, light, healthy side dish.
-The Mozzarella-Olive Wedges and Western Potato Rounds, among many other bold-flavored foods we had floating around the kitchen that day, gave it some serious competition in the realm of flavor.
+The Parmesan Olive Wedges and Loaded Baked Potato Rounds, among many other bold-flavored foods we had floating around the kitchen that day, gave it some serious competition in the realm of flavor.
 Served with perhaps spicy chicken or fish as a main meal, however, it would be fantastic.

 If I made this again, I would add some spice.
 Perhaps a few diced jalapeno peppers.
 And this is just a personal thing, but I would add only half the curry the recipe calls for.